VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 | -3π/2 (270°)              | -1   | 1    |
 | -2π (360°, Full rotation) | 1    | 1    |

-If you think about this, at 0 (no angle of rotation) both are being multpied by 1, so, no change.
-At either ±π/2 only one of the x or y are being multiplied by -1, a 90° rotation (albeit in oposite directions).
+If you think about this, at 0 (no angle of rotation) both are being multiplied by 1, so, no change.
+At either ±π/2 only one of the x or y are being multiplied by -1, a 90° rotation (albeit in opposite directions).
 At ±π, the shape is being rotated 180° (so, the same either way), then at ±3π/2 were at more than 180°, so we could have gotten there faster by only going π/2 in the other direction that is, 270° = -90° and 90° = -270° (since things repeat at 360°)

 ---